Certified Machine Unlearning via Noisy Stochastic Gradient Descent: Unlearning Guarantee of Delete-to-Descent

 Note that the privacy guarantee of D2D~\cite{neel2021descent} is with respect to add/remove dataset adjacency and ours is the replacement dataset adjacency.
 However, by a slight modification of the proof of Theorem~\ref{thm:neel_1} and~\ref{thm:neel_2}, one can show that a similar (but slightly worse) bound of the theorem above also holds for D2D~\cite{neel2021descent}.
 For simplicity and fair comparison, we directly use the bound in Theorem~\ref{thm:neel_1} and~\ref{thm:neel_2} in our experiment.
 Note that~\cite{kairouz2021practical} also compares a special replacement DP with standard add/remove DP, where a data point can only be replaced with a \emph{null} element in their definition.
 In contrast, our replacement data adjacency allows \emph{arbitrary} replacement which intuitively provides a stronger privacy notion.

 \textbf{The non-private internal state of D2D. }There are two different versions of the D2D algorithm depending on whether one allows the server (model holder) to save and leverage the model parameter \emph{before} adding Gaussian noise.
 The main difference between Theorem~\ref{thm:neel_1} and~\ref{thm:neel_2} is whether their unlearning process starts with the ``clean'' model parameter (Theorem~\ref{thm:neel_1}) or the noisy model parameter (Theorem~\ref{thm:neel_2}).
 Clearly, allowing the server to keep and leverage the non-private internal state provides a weaker notion of privacy~\cite{neel2021descent}.
-In contrast, our stochastic gradient Langevin unlearning approach by default only keeps the noisy parameter so that we do not save any non-private internal state.
-As a result, one should compare the stochastic gradient Langevin unlearning to D2D with Theorem~\ref{thm:neel_2} for a fair comparison.
+In contrast, our PNSGD unlearning approach by default only keeps the noisy parameter so that we do not save any non-private internal state.
+As a result, one should compare the PNSGD unlearning to D2D with Theorem~\ref{thm:neel_2} for a fair comparison.